joelzamboni/joelzamboni.com/content/posts/the-great-simplification.md

 title: 'The Great Simplification: How to Thrive When Most Jobs Become Prompts'
 date: 2025-05-15T00:00:00-04:00
 draft: false
+description: "How AI is automating knowledge work and what skills will remain valuable.
+Learn to thrive when most jobs become prompts by developing uniquely human capabilities."
 tags:
     - ai
     - work